pnnl/NWQ-Sim/README.md

 ## Acknowledgments

-**PNNL-IPID: 31919-E, ECCN: EAR99, IR: PNNL-SA-143160**

 **PNNL-IPID: 32166-E, ECCN: EAR99, IR: PNNL-SA-161181**

 This project is fully supported by the [Quantum Science Center (QSC)](https://qscience.org/).The Pacific Northwest National Laboratory (PNNL) is operated by Battelle for the U.S. Department of Energy (DOE) under contract DE-AC05-76RL01830.

 ## Contributing

-Please contact us If you'd like to contribute to NWQ-Sim.
+Please contact us If you'd like to contribute to SV-Sim.
 See the contact in our paper or my [webpage](http://www.angliphd.com).
-Have fun!